-What does an online course look like?
+What does a typical online course look like?

 Due dates and methods of submitting and/or completing assignments should also be clear on these unit pages.
 It’s easy for assignments and due dates to become lost in the shuffle of an online course, and students may become confused about where to find or turn in materials if it’s not clearly laid out for them.